PythonScratcher/phonk-virus/README.md

 # phonk-virus
-phonk "virus" writen in python
+phonk NON DESTRUCTIVE "virus" written in python
 makes the screen shake and go monochrome, with phonk music and a phonk image (like a yt short)

 i've tested it on windows, who knows what else it works on